aswanthnarayan/ProgrammingNotes/MongoDB/MongoDb.md

    Large-scale applications requiring horizontal scaling, such as those with massive datasets or high-throughput operations.

-### TTL (Time to Live) Collections
+### Collections with TTL Indexes

-Collections with documents that automatically expire after a specified period, defined by a TTL index on a date field.

-- **Automatic Expiration:** Documents are automatically removed once they exceed the TTL value.
-- **No Manual Deletion Required:** MongoDB handles the deletion process, which helps manage data retention policies.

-**Use Case:**

-Applications where data has a natural expiration, such as session management, temporary logs, or cached data.
+While not a distinct collection type, it's a common pattern to create collections where documents expire automatically.
+This is achieved by creating a **TTL (Time-to-Live) index** on a date field, as explained in the "Indexing" section.
+This pattern is often used for session management, logs, and caching.

 ### Clustered Collections